FigCaps-HF: A Figure-to-Caption Generative Framework and Benchmark with Human Feedback: Experiments

 \subsection{Results}

 We show our experimental results in Table ~\ref{table:results-comparison}.
-Specifically, we want to evaluate the performance of our RLHF framework for figure-caption generation.
-To this end, we compare our framework with standard fine-tuning method and benchmark the performance on the Test set of our proposed benchmark.
-We show fine-tuning results for all the above mentioned baselines.
+We compare our framework with the standard fine-tuning method and benchmark the performance on the Test set of our proposed benchmark.
 We use BLIP and ViT$+$GPT2 to evaluate our RLHF framework.
-From Table ~\ref{table:results-comparison}, models trained using our proposed RLHF formulation performs better than simple fine-tunning.
-Specifically, for BLIP, RLHF provides has a 35.7\% increase in BLEU, 16.9\% increase in ROUGE-L, and 9\% increase in METEOR score.
-For ViT+GPT2, RLHF provides a 11.1\% increase in BLEU.
+From Table ~\ref{table:results-comparison}, we see that models trained using our proposed RLHF formulation perform better than simple fine-tuning.
+Specifically, for BLIP, RLHF provides has a 35.7\% increase in BLEU, 16.9\% increase in ROUGE-L, 9\% increase in METEOR and 11.4\% in CIDEr score.
+For ViT+GPT2, RLHF provides a 11.1\% increase in BLEU and a 5.1\% increase in CIDEr score.

-Aggregating the metrics, BLIP performs best, which is likely due to its aligned image encoder and text decoder which are pre-trained jointly.
-In contrast, ViT+GPT2's modules are not aligned/trained jointly and the text decoder learns to attend to the vision encoder only during fine-tuning.
-Hence, for our approach, the type of pre-training can have an impact on the amount of model improvement.
+Aggregating the metrics, we observe that BLIP performs best, which is likely due to its aligned image encoder and text decoder, which are pre-trained jointly.
+In contrast, ViT+GPT2's modules are not aligned/trained jointly, and the text decoder learns to attend to the vision encoder only during fine-tuning.
+Thus, improvement with preference alignment is directly related to the choice of the initial pre-trained model.

-Overall, since the performance increase is generalized among models with different pre-training strategies and overall model-structure, the results show the benefits of using this simple UDRL framework for fine-tuning.
-Utilizing only a small amount of human annotated data, different scoring mechanisms and prompts can be further developed to take advantage of this limited supervision and further increase performance.